yurkenchik/DevIt-Group-test-task-server/README.md

 ```

 ## Environment
-There in .env.example file are variable names, so we can understand we variables we should apply
+There in .env.example file are variable names, so we can understand what variables we should apply